rithmschool/users-companies-jobs-node-pg/readme.md

 - Add a new route `/users/auth`.
 This route accepts a POST request with a username and password, and it returns a JWT if the username exists and the password is correct.
 The JWT should store the id of the logged in user.

-- Protect the following routes and make sure only a user who has logged in can see them:
+- Protect the following routes and make sure only a user who has logged in can use them:

   - `GET /users`
   - `GET /users/:id`